hydroper-jet/lang/spec/1.0/source/src/destructuring.md

 * Any type (`*`) — Yields `*` typed elements.
 * `[T]` type — Yields `T` typed elements.
-* Classes defining the `getProperty` proxy that returns a number type `T` that is a zero-based index
+* Classes defining a `getProperty` proxy that returns a number type `T` that is a zero-based index
   * Yields `T` typed elements.
   * Destructuring assignments require a corresponding `setProperty` proxy in the same class.